Biography Antoni Gaudi - Barcelona's famous modernist architect

 In 1882 Gaudí began to work on his most magnificent - and still unfinished - construction, which is the famous La Sagrada Familia temple in Barcelona.
 This project was initially begun by an architect named Francisco de Paula del Villar, but the project was taken over by Gaudí in 1882.
 For the next 30 years, Gaudí worked on the Sagrada Familia basilica and on other projects simultaneously.
 From 1911 onwards and until Gaudí's death, he devoted himself exclusively to the temple construction.

-Below: Serpent bench at Parc Guell by Gaudí
+Below: Serpent bench at Park Guell by Gaudí

 Serpent bench at Parc Guell by Gaudi